 What is the cheapest way to get braces for adults?

-So what is the cheapest way to straighten teeth?
-At-home clear aligners offer one of the cheapest ways for adults to get braces.
+The cheapest way to get braces is with at-home or mail-order clear aligners.
 These aligners don't require you to meet your dentist or orthodontist in office so you don't have to pay service fees.

 Can you get braces for free?